teaghan/AI-Enhanced-Education/md_files/PlaylabAI.md

 ![Screenshot showing the Assistant interface in Playlab](../playlab/screenshots/ss_assistant.png)

+* * *

 ### Customizing Your App
 #### Basic Settings
 - Edit the app name, welcome message, and description at any time
 - Allow image inputs from the users

 <div class="alert alert-block alert-info">
-<h4>User Images:</h4> Allow users to attach images makes it much easier for students to share their work with the app because they can easily upload a photo or screenshot!
+<h4>User Images:</h4> Allowing users to attach images makes it much easier for students to share their work with the app because they can easily upload a photo or screenshot!
 </div>

 #### Starter Inputs